QR Code Scams in Atlanta, Georgia

 Latest quishing news, scam reports, and protection tips for Atlanta residents (population 499,000)

-Atlanta's role as a major business hub and convention city means QR codes are everywhere — conferences, hotels, restaurants, and parking.
+Atlanta's role as a major business hub, convention city, and the busiest airport in the world means QR codes are everywhere — conferences, hotels, restaurants, and parking.
 Scammers exploit the high volume of visitors unfamiliar with local businesses.

 Below you'll find the latest news about QR code scams and quishing attacks affecting Atlanta.
 Stay informed and scan any QR code with susQR before you click — it's free.